yosoykit/MED263-public/week08/README.md

 If you had installed 'j5kim/med263-heinz' before and want to start it again, follow the steps below.

-Display a list of stopped containers and identify the 'CONTAINER ID' of the image 'j5kim/med263-heinz'/
+Display a list of stopped containers and identify your own 'CONTAINER ID' of the image 'j5kim/med263-heinz'.
 ```bash
 docker ps
 ```

 Start a stopped container using your own 'CONTAINER ID'.
 ```bash
 docker start 64067eb37416
 ```